User Commands lftp(1)

 ftp:proxy (URL)

-uses ftp protocol, not ftp over http.
-Default value is
+is a FTP proxy which uses FTP protocol, not FTP over HTTP.
+Default value is taken from

-tion, specify user name and password in the URL.
-If
+quires authentication, specify user name and password in the URL.
+If ftp:proxy starts

 ftp:proxy-auth-type (string)